Dr Brenda Corcoran

-Some diseases may have been reduced or consigned to history — but if we don’t continue to protect ourselves with vaccinations, they will return with a vengeance.
+Vaccine in Ireland is essential.
+Reductions and eradication of diseases are relatively commonplace.
+But if we don’t continue to protect ourselves with vaccinations, they will return with a vengeance.

-“Immunisation is one of the most cost-effective health interventions since the introduction of clean water,” says Dr Brenda Corcoran, Head of the HSE National Immunisation Office.
-“We’re also fortunate in this country that all vaccines recommended for children are provided free of charge; and year on year there have been huge changes to our immunisation programmes.”
+“Immunisation is one of the most cost-effective health interventions since the introduction of clean water,” says Dr Brenda Corcoran.
+“We’re also fortunate in this country that all vaccines in Ireland that are recommended for children are provided free of charge; and year on year there have been huge changes to our immunisation programmes.”

 Rubella is a devastating disease, but in the last two years the World Health Organization declared Ireland rubella-free.

-Just look at the numbers of vaccines now available: a total of nine different vaccines were introduced in Ireland across the whole of the 20th century; whereas 12 have been introduced in the last 17 years alone.
+Just look at the numbers of vaccines now available.
+Ireland introduced a total of nine different vaccines across the whole of the 20th century; whereas 12 have vaccines in Ireland been introduced in the last 17 years alone.

 Naturally, all of these — whenever they were introduced — have had a huge, positive impact on the health of the nation.
 Rubella, for instance, is a devastating disease, but in the last two years the World Health Organization declared Ireland rubella-free.

-Then there’s the Men C vaccine, introduced in the year 2000, which has drastically reduced rates of group C meningococcal disease in small babies and young children, to the point where it is rarely seen.
+Then there’s the Men C vaccine, introduced in the year 2000.
+This has drastically reduced rates of group C meningococcal disease in small babies and young children.
+People rarely see this disease now.

 Yet these kinds of success stories also generate their own peculiar problems.
-Because some diseases have been significantly reduced or even consigned to the past (polio, for example), the public forgets about their terrible consequences, “Which means people also forget about the importance of immunisation,” says Corcoran.
+Some diseases have been significantly reduced or even consigned to the past (polio, for example).
+The public often forgets about their terrible consequences, “Which means people also forget about the importance of immunisation,” says Corcoran.

-If we don’t continue to vaccinate our children these diseases will come back and cause the devastating problems they did in the past
+If we don’t continue to vaccinate our children these diseases will come back.
+They will cause the same devastating problems they did in the past